KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Jast by jalibu](https://github.com/jalibu/MMM-Jast)

+1. The main js file MMM-Jast.js is minified.
+Please consider to replace it with a non-minified version for better readability and error analysis.
-1. Recommendation: Replace eslintrc by new flat config.
+2. Recommendation: Replace eslintrc by new flat config.
-2. Information: There are updates for 13 dependencie(s):
+3. Information: There are updates for 13 dependencie(s):
    - @rollup/plugin-commonjs           ^25.0.7  →  ^28.0.2
    - @rollup/plugin-node-resolve       ^15.2.3  →  ^16.0.0
    - @rollup/plugin-typescript         ^11.1.6  →  ^12.1.2